 - Avoid prolonged moisture and friction, for instance rubbing vigorously with a towel.

-- Don't wear bathing suits or exercise clothes for long periods of time.
+- Don't wear wet or damp bathing suits or exercise clothes for long periods of time.

 - Wear cotton underwear which provide some air-flow.